How does a skin prick test work?

-The gold standard for allergy testing is as simple as pricking the skin, inserting a small amount of a substance, and waiting to see what happens.
-If you are allergic to the substance, a bump with a red ring around it will appear within 15 to 20 minutes.
+The gold standard for allergy testing is as simple as pricking your skin, inserting a small amount of a substance, and waiting to see what happens.
+If you’re allergic to the substance, a reddish, elevated bump with a red ring around it will appear.
 This bump may be severely itchy.

 An allergen is any substance that elicits an allergic reaction.
-When an allergen is inserted under a layer of your skin in a skin prick test, your immune system kicks into overdrive, sending out antibodies to defend your body against what it believes to be a harmful substance.
+When an allergen is inserted under a layer of your skin in a skin prick test, your immune system kicks into overdrive.
+It sends out antibodies to defend against what it believes to be a harmful substance.

 - Your blood vessels widen and become more porous.